UltraMessaging/lbmct/README.md

-# lbmct v0.1 README - Connected Topics for Ultra Messaging
+# lbmct v0.2 README - Connected Topics for Ultra Messaging

 ## Introduction

+Version v0.2: Windows-specific bug fix.
+See [Release Notes](Release_notes.md).

 The "lbmct" package is an API wrapper around the Ultra Messaging library which adds the concept of end-to-end connectedness to UM's normal pub/sub messaging